hector-torres/GlobalDashboard/README.md

 ##### 3.4.2 Water Intensity Rate
 ##### 3.4.3 Energy Usage

-## The Model
-Once data is collected, the dashboard can take selected data and synthesize it in order to create risk scores, which can be updated using either new dashboard data or from other real-time sources (such as an Event Detector).

 ## How It Works
 The Global Dashboard contains the following jobs, each correlating with a specific part of dashboard creation process.

 ### 1. The Data Collector
 This job connects to a data source for each type of data required by the dashboard, downloads it, parses it, then saves it to persistent storage for analysis and visualization.

 ### 2. The Dashboard UI
 Shows detected data in a UI that allows the user to select, filter, and parse data by time and/or space.